cms-analysis/CombineHarvester/docs/PythonInterface.md

 [TOC]

-The python interface is embedded within the shared library (`CombineTools/lib/libCHCombineTools.so`) that is produced when the code is compiled.
-Add this directory to your `PYTHONPATH` environment variable so that it can be imported from anywhere.
+The python interface is embedded within the shared library (`CombineTools/python/combineharvester/_combineharvester.so`) that is produced when the code is compiled.
+Add the directory `CombineTools/python` to your `PYTHONPATH` environment variable so that it can be imported from anywhere.
 This can also be achieved by doing:

     eval `make env`